ETF strategies

 Past performance · gross · before taxes & fees · MSCI ACWI IMI Index

-Global exposure to developed markets with an ESG filter that excludes controversial companies (weapons, tobacco, thermal coal).
+Global exposure — developed and emerging markets — with an ESG filter that excludes controversial companies (weapons, tobacco, thermal coal).
 Historical performance close to the unfiltered global market.

 Composition